Generate by Classification

 Encoding

-The dropdown menu labeled Encoding allows you to select different methods of assigning values to the classified observations.
+The dropdown menu labeled allows you to select different methods of assigning values to the classified observations.
 By default, EViews classifies observations using the integers 1, 2, etc. so that the observations falling in the first bin are assigned the value 1, observations in the second bin are assigned 2, and so forth.

 Value maps are not created for classifications employing non-index encoding.